pydanny/pydanny-event-notes/DjangoCon2009/confessions_of_a_perl_bigot.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

  * Centralized repo a'la CPAN. `We do have pypi.`
- * Perl has more HOWTO type docs and blog posts on various topics. `Pymotw is a good example of what we need.`
+ * Perl has more HOWTO type docs and blog posts on various topics. `PyMOTW is a good example of what we need.`
  * Dedicated Q&A website.
 Such as Perlmonks.org
  * Centralized user groups structure
  * Shared community hosting/infrastructure. `Don't we have webfaction?`

+.. note:: Back in the day I said `webfaction` but compared to djangozoom.com, ep.io, dotCloud.com, gondor.io and now Heroku, it is nothing!

 Advice on having a Django addiction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~